 Auditions for Netflix aren’t actually hosted by Netflix themselves.
 Since they act as Executive Producers for their shows, they provide money to a production company which then hires a casting director to find the perfect cast.

-This guide will cover everything from the absolute basics to some more advanced techniques that I use in my own career to get more auditions.
+So in this guide I’ll be going over everything from the absolute basics to some more advanced techniques that I’ve gathered over the last few years working within the industry, that I use in my own career to get more auditions.

 Table of Contents